apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 ---
 layout:     post
-title:      Extending CAS v5 Webflows
+title:      Extending CAS 5 Webflows
-summary:    Learn and master extending CAS 5's Spring Webflow definitions.
+summary:    Learn and master extending CAS 5 Spring Webflow definitions.
 ---

 Unlike previous versions, CAS 5 attempts to automate all required Spring Webflow changes on a per-module basis.
 This aligns well with the new `IDD` (Intention-Driven Development) model where all one should have to do is, declare the appropriate module in the build script...and viola.
 CAS will take care of the rest.

 You may ask: Wait!
 What's really happening?
 How can it accomplish everything that we had to apply manually before?
 Why am I being asked to do less work?
 What exactly do the CAS internals look like?
-Did machines finally taking over?
+Did machines finally take over?
 Most importantly, Turkey's [tombili](http://ind.pn/2dsJ0iV) died?!

 Some answers follow.

 # Hakuna Matata

 Stop worrying.
 Stop coding.
 You are no longer required to become a Spring Webflow ninja or Java champion overnight to apply a myriad of XML configuration snippets here and there to get something to work.
-That's all taken care of you.
+That's all taken care of for you.
 Sit back and relax.

 More importantly, avoid making ad-hoc changes to the Webflow as much as possible.
 Consider how the change you have in mind might be more suitable as a direct contribution to CAS itself so you can just take advantage of its configuration; NOT its maintenance.